usertomlin/ninfer-5090-laptop/README.md

 source checkpoint to BF16 before applying the groupwise-int profile and preserves Ornith's ThinkingToggle frontend.
 See the [Qwen3.5-9B artifact reference](docs/maintainer/qwen3.5-9b-artifact.md) and [Ornith-1.5-9B artifact reference](docs/maintainer/ornith-1.5-9b-artifact.md).

+In addition, the Qwen3.5-4B artifact is a 2,560-wide, 32-layer dense model with 24 linear-attention and eight full-attention layers plus one MTP layer.
+The Qwen3.5-2B and Qwen3.5-0.8B artifacts are 24-layer dense models with 18 linear-attention and six full-attention layers each, at 2,048 and 1,024 wide respectively, and one MTP layer each.
+Their converters apply the groupwise-int profile directly to the official BF16 checkpoints, tie the full output head and the draft head to the language-model embedding matrix, synthesize the missing `generation_config.json`, and use checkpoint-specific vision towers instead of the shared Qwen3.6 ones (24 layers at 1,024 wide for 4B and 2B, 12 layers at 768 wide for 0.8B).

 ## Quick start